EsotericSoftware/kryo/README.md

 Like with serialization, multiple references to the same object and circular references are handled by Kryo automatically if references are enabled.

+Kryo `getOriginalToCopyMap` can be used after an object graph is copied to obtain a map of old to new objects.
+The map is cleared automatically by Kryo `reset`, so is only useful when Kryo `setAutoReset` is false.

 ### References

 By default references are not enabled.
 This means if an object appears in an object graph multiple times, it will be written multiple times and will be deserialized as multiple, different objects.
 When references are disabled, circular references will cause serialization to fail.
+References are enabled or disabled with Kryo `setReferences` for serialization and `setCopyReferences` for copying.

 When references are enabled, a varint is written before each object the first time it appears in the object graph.
 For subsequent appearances of that class within the same object graph, only a varint is written.
 After deserialization the object references are restored, including any circular references.
-The serializers in use must [support references](#Serializer-references) by calling Kryo `references` in Serializer `read`.
+The serializers in use must [support references](#Serializer-references) by calling Kryo `reference` in Serializer `read`.

 Enabling references impacts performance because every object that is read or written needs to be tracked.